-Given the availability of many new compliance-related datasets that could be used by SCRS, the Committee recommends an ad hoc Advisory Group, comprising the SCRS Chair, the Chair of Sub-Committee of Statistics, and the Bluefin Rapporteurs, be established to offer advice to the Secretariat on improvement of its datamanagement and organizational structure, with a view towards how to best achieve an integrated approach to manage the Secretariat databases.
+Given the availability of many new compliance-related datasets that could be used by SCRS, the Committee recommended establishing an ad hoc Advisory Group, comprised of the SCRS Chair, the Convener of the Sub-Committee of Statistics, and the Bluefin Rapporteurs, to provide advice to the Secretariat on improvement of its data-management and organizational structure, with a view towards how to best achieve an integrated approach to manage the Secretariat databases.

-Finally, the Committee approved the Recommendations adopted by the Sub-Committee on Statistics which shall be attached to the general recommendations of the SCRS.
+Finally, the Committee approved the recommendations adopted by the Sub-Committee on Statistics which will be attached to the general recommendations of the SCRS.